HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

 .. admonition:: Multiple executions of the same background job count as 1
    :class: warning

    As with mutexes, multiple invocations of the same background job aren't respected and counted as 1.
-So actually it's possible that more then the given count of background job methods are running concurrently.
+So actually it's possible that more than the given count of background job methods are running concurrently.
 As before, we can use ``DisableConcurrentExecution`` to reduce the probability of this event, but we should be prepared for this anyway.

 As with mutexes, we can apply the ``SemaphoreAttribute`` with the same resource identifier to multiple background job methods, and all of them will respect the behavior of a given semaphore.
 However dynamic resource identifiers based on arguments aren't allowed for semaphores as they are required to be created first.